There are several ways to access federal statutes and regulations online.

 Like the statutes and regulations of Canada, the most current version of the statutes and regulations of British Columbia is in the fee-based Quicklaw database.

 Douglas College Library has a subscription to Quicklaw, so there is no charge to students or faculty to use the database.
-You will need to log in with your name and to use them from for free from off campus locations.
+You will need to log in with your CNA login to use them for free from off campus locations.